rtcharity/resources.eahub.org/content/start/_index.md

 ### _Published 13th September 2019_

-Effective altruism groups usually fall into two categories: city groups, which bring together anyone interested in effective altruism near a particular geographic area, and uni groups.
+Effective altruism groups usually fall into two categories: city groups, which bring together anyone interested in effective altruism in a particular geographic area, and uni groups based out of a college or university.
 Some groups have a combined city/uni group.

 This guide is primarily intended for individuals considering starting a new city or uni group.
 However, it may also be useful for someone taking on a leadership role at an existing EA group or for someone interested in starting a group that focuses on a specific subset of EA, such as effective animal advocacy or promoting effective global poverty charities.